HealthIntersections/fhirserver/README.md

 Get a local copy of these, and install their packages.

+You can build the FPC applications without installing any software - just run build/xx.y where xx.y is the script for the appropriate platform

 ## Test Cases

 in order to run the tests, you also need the repo https://github.com/FHIR/fhir-test-cases locally, and you'll need to pass this as a parameter to the test cases.